 It is no longer a thing of surprise that people prefer to spend time on the Internet.
 While most of the reasons are rational, addiction could be a worrying driving factor.
 We’ve summed them up below so that you can get a better understanding – and maybe figure which one applies to you.

 Searching for information

 Google registers over a billion searches every month and the number keeps increasing.
 Every year, there are over a trillion searches all over the world and this isn’t expected to stop anytime soon.
-The things people search for on the Internet range from discounts, jobs, business deals, gossip, games (with more UK internet casino websites) to pretty much whatever you can think of.
+The things people search for on the Internet range from discounts, jobs, business deals, gossip, games to pretty much whatever you can think of.
 Doing all of this offline would have taken ages and a lot of energy; the Internet makes it easier and this is why we all run for help to it.

 Building, creating or managing

 Everyday, about two million blogs are created.
 It would not be a lie to say that the Internet contains over a 150 million blogs already.
 Not to mention the uncountable e-commerce websites.
 Writing, managing emails, shopping, studying: these tasks are easier done online.
 Let’s take professional writing for example – it has never been as easy as it is today.
 Also, we can now manage our phone plans and phone bills online instead of waiting for hours to get a hold of customer service providers over the phone.
 Convenience is one of the great advantages of the Internet.